 Facilitating health education intervention

-Information provided on the Staying Healthy Assessment tool combined with the patient’s medical history, conditions, problems, testing results, and other related factors, can help a provider recommend appropriate health education interventions.
-If a member needs a health education service that is not outlined in the HPSM provider manual, the provider is encouraged to contact the Health Education department at 650-616-2165 for information about other community resources.
+If a member needs a health education service that is not outlined in the HPSM provider manual, the provider is encouraged to contact the Health Promotion Unit at 650-616-2165 for information about other community resources that may be available.

-HPSM has a Pay for Performance programs for contracted Medi-Cal and Cal MediConnect primary care providers.
-Additional program information can be found in the program guidelines on the HPSM website, www.hpsm.org/provider/value-based-payment.
+HPSM has a Pay for Performance programs for contracted Medi-Cal and CareAdvantage primary care providers.
+Additional program information can be found in the program guidelines on the HPSM website: https://www.hpsm.org/provider/value-based-payment

 Potential Quality Issues (PQI)